soi-20/brains/_pages/about.md

 * [Project X](https://vimeo.com/111901733)

-* We (Kevin, Milu, Allen) are the first team to program customized drones+LEDs to write Chineses letters in the sky in history.
+* We (Kevin, Milu, Allen) are the first team to program customized drones+LEDs to write Chinese letters in the sky in history.

 <p align="center">